bythewood/bythewood/README.md

 - 👋 Hi, I’m Sibastian Bythewood (@bythewood).
-- 👀 I’m interested in Rust, Go, Redis, and all things Data Science.
+- 👀 I’m interested in Rust and Go, as well as all things Data Science.
 - 🌱 I’m currently learning Rust, fluent in Go, and competant in many other languages.
 - 💞️ I’m currently looking to collaborate on data accumulation and immediacy projects.
 - 📫 Outside of GitHub, You can reach me at sibastian.bythewood@gmail.com.
 I'm usually quick to respond.